 Proving liability poses significant hurdles to lawyers and experts, with the real potential to miss meritorious claims.
 Some lawyers may be discouraged by the sheer complexity and expense.
 Knowledgeable and willing experts are difficult to find.
 The required level of sophistication for both the lawyer and the expert is substantial.

 In every case, the lawyer must turn to experienced medical experts to prove breaches of the standard of care and causation.
-To varying degrees those experts will rely on what is considered by some as “authoritative” medical literature or guidelines.
+To varying degrees, those experts will rely on what is considered by some as “authoritative” medical literature or guidelines.
 Unfortunately, some of the referenced literature and guidelines are misleading, flawed and plagued by fallacious reasoning.
+For example, many experts relied on causation guidelines published by the American College of Obstetricians and Gynecologists (ACOG) in 2003.
+Unfortunately, ACOG didn’t revise those inaccurate guidelines until 2014, but by then many cases were abandoned or lost based on the 2003 guideline.
+The new guideline has essentially acknowledged some of these shortcomings but very few obstetricians and lawyers are familiar with this.

-Read full article as it originally appeared in the April 29, 2016 issue of The Lawyers Weekly: Birth Trauma Litigation Complex, Controversial
+Read full article as it originally appeared on April 29, 2016, issue of The Lawyers Weekly: Birth Trauma Litigation Complex, Controversial

-For more information about birth trauma, please contact personal injury lawyer Richard Halpern.
+For more information about birth trauma, please contact birth injury lawyer Richard Halpern.